History channel live stream online

 Hulu with Live TV works on Apple TV, Roku, XBox One, Amazon Fire TV, Fire Stick and Chromecast.

 fuboTV: For sports fans who want to watch History channel live

 fuboTV started out as a sports-first platform geared toward soccer fans, but you’ll find a lot more than just soccer.
 Sure, beIN Sports is still an important part of its channel lineup.
-But you’re also going to find AMC, A&E, History channel, IFC, Sundance TV, Viceland, HGTV and Food Network as part of the 80+ channel bundle, Fubo Premier.
+But you’re also going to find AMC, A&E, History channel, IFC, Sundance TV, Viceland, HGTV and Food Network as part of the 110+ channel bundle.

 fuboTV offers a free 7-day trial for new customers.